- Lovely AMOLED screen

 The star of the show here though is the touchscreen.
-While Xiaomi and Redmi's square smartwatches packed TFT screens, Poco has gone all in on an AMOLED one.
+While Xiaomi and Redmi's square smartwatches are packed with TFT screens, Poco has gone all in on an AMOLED one.

 It's a 1.6-inch, 320 x 260ppi resolution kind, with just a thin bit of black bezel surrounding it, which is more noticeable when jumping into the menu screen, but it's hardly an eyesore like it is on some other smartwatches.

-It's a really good quality AMOLED and rarity to find one on a smartwatch this affordable.
+It's a really good quality AMOLED and a rarity to find one on a smartwatch this affordable.

 It's got those nice deep blacks you'd expect on an AMOLED, with vibrant colors and we had no issues viewing the screen indoors or outside.

 You can set it to an always-on mode as well, but when you'll do that you'll be told it's going to impact battery life.
 Poco does let you set the hours that screen stays on for though to help preserve that battery.